TasvirChi/clients-generator/sources/pojo/README.txt

 == TESTING THE API CLIENT LIBRARY ==

-To run the main class (Kaltura.java):
+To run the main class (Borhan.java):
- - Edit the /src/KalturaTestConfig.java file, enter valid data to PARTNER_ID, SECRET and ADMIN_SECRET variables.
+ - Edit the /src/BorhanTestConfig.java file, enter valid data to PARTNER_ID, SECRET and ADMIN_SECRET variables.
  - Compile the client library.
- - Right click the Kaltura.java file and choose Debug As > Java Application.
+ - Right click the Borhan.java file and choose Debug As > Java Application.

 To run the JUnit test suite that accompanies this source:
- - Edit the /src/KalturaTestConfig.java file, enter valid data to PARTNER_ID, SECRET and ADMIN_SECRET variables.
+ - Edit the /src/BorhanTestConfig.java file, enter valid data to PARTNER_ID, SECRET and ADMIN_SECRET variables.
  - Compile the client library.
- - Right click the KalturaTestSuite.java file and choose Debug As > JUnit Test.
+ - Right click the BorhanTestSuite.java file and choose Debug As > JUnit Test.

 == SETUP log4j LOGGING IN ECLIPSE ==

 The launch settings are saved in the following files:
-- 1. KalturaTestSuite.launch (the JUnit tests)
+- 1. BorhanTestSuite.launch (the JUnit tests)
-- 2. KalturaMainTest.launch (A main test class for quickly testing the build)
+- 2. BorhanMainTest.launch (A main test class for quickly testing the build)

 There is a log4j.properties file in /src/log4j.
  - Edit it to set the log level as desired.